pryv/dev-site/source/guides/webhooks.md

 ## Use case: Counting steps application

-*In this section, we describe a real-life use case : a device (a step counter) connected to a fitness mobile application and the usage of webhooks notifications to alert XXX (find better use case as)*
+*In this section, we describe a real-life use case : a device (a step counter) connected to a fitness mobile application and the usage of webhooks notifications to alert XXX (find better use case as).*

 Let’s imagine that you've created an application storing its data on a Pryv.io platform that tracks the number of steps a user does everyday and you want to be able to notify him when he reaches a certain number of steps during the day.